PGy2 PROGRAM

 The Ross Heart Hospital is a leader in cardiology and heart surgery and is the only nationally ranked heart hospital in the area.
 Each floor of the 150-bed hospital is dedicated to a specific service, which helps us provide specialized care for every patient.
 The Ross is one of the largest centers for the implantation of LVAD devices in the world in addition to providing heart and lung transplants.

-University Hospitals East (UHE)
+University Hospital East (UHE)

-University Hospitals East (UHE) blends the friendly atmosphere of a community hospital with the advantages of being a part of a major academic medical center.
+University Hospital East (UHE) blends the friendly atmosphere of a community hospital with the advantages of being a part of a major academic medical center.
 Located on the eastern edge of downtown Columbus, University Hospital East offers renowned Ohio State services in orthopedic care, emergency services, cancer care, addiction services, ear, nose and throat care, heart care, radiology and imaging services, rehabilitation and wound healing.
 University Hospital East has a 19 bed mixed medical/surgical ICU.

 The Brain and Spine Hospital

-The Brain and Spine Hospital opened in the in Fall of 2016 and is a state-of-the-art facility for the advanced management, care and healing of patients with neurological disorders.The hospital consists of 87 private beds and specialized units for stroke and neurovascular, neurotrauma, epilipsy, spine, chronic pain, neuromodulaton, multiple sclerosis, congnitive and movement disorders, as well as an innovative new model for acute spinal cord injuries.
+The Brain and Spine Hospital opened in the in Fall of 2016 and is a state-of-the-art facility for the advanced management, care and healing of patients with neurological disorders.
+The hospital consists of 87 private beds and specialized units for stroke and neurovascular, neurotrauma, epilipsy, spine, chronic pain, neuromodulaton, multiple sclerosis, congnitive and movement disorders, as well as an innovative new model for acute spinal cord injuries.

 The Department of Pharmacy